 Download image

 We have been reporting our taxonomy-compliant business activities in full since the 2021 financial year.
-With our taxonomy-compliant share of investment expenditure (extended capex) of around 89 %, we show that we are consistently investing in the energy transition through our sustainable corporate strategy and thus making an important contribution to the decarbonisation of our economic system.
+With our taxonomy-aligned share of investment expenditure (extended capex) of around 89 %, we show that we are consistently investing in the energy transition through our sustainable corporate strategy and thus making an important contribution to the decarbonisation of our economic system.

 Thomas Kusterer, CFO